Certifying 3-Edge-Connectivity: The Cactus Representation of 2-Cuts

 Surjectivity of $\phi$ is easy to check.
 We then iterate over the edges $\edge uv$ of $G$.
 If its endpoints belong to the same blob, we associate the edge with the blob.
 If its endpoints do not belong to the same blob, we add the pair $\edge{\phi(u)}{\phi(v)}$ to a list.
 Having processed all edges, we check whether the constructed list and the edge list of $C$ are identical by first sorting both lists using radix sort and then comparing them for identity.

 We finally have to check that the blobs of $C$ correspond to 3-edge-connected components of $G$.
 Our goal is to use the certifying algorithm for $3$-edge-connectivity on the substructures of $G$ that represent $3$-edge-connected components.
 Let $B$ be any blob.
 We already collected the edges having both endpoints in $B$.
-We also have to account for the paths leaving $B$.
-For each path in $G$ leaving $B$ at vertex $u$ and returning to $B$ at vertex $v$, we have to create an edge $\edge uv$.
+We also have to account for the paths using edges outside $B$.
+We do so by creating an edge $\edge uv$ for a every path in $G$ leaving $B$ at vertex $u$ and returning to $B$ at vertex $v$.
 It is straightforward to compute these edges; we look at all edges having exactly one endpoint in the blob.
 Each such edge corresponds to an edge in $C$.
 For each such edge, we know to which cycle it belongs.
-The outgoing edges must pair up so that the two edges of each pair belong to the same cycle.
-As an additional input to our verification procedure we require a Mader-construction sequence of $G_B$ for every blob $B$.
-The verification procedure from Sect.~\ref{sec:verify mader} can then be applied.
+The outgoing edges pair up so that the two edges of each pair belong to the same cycle.

 The maximality of each blob $B$ is given by the fact that every edge of $C$ is contained in a 2-edge-cut of $C$ and hence contained in a 2-edge-cut of $G$.